Adanos020/funky/README.md

 A string literal is composed of any string of characters surrounded by two quotation marks, `"like this"`.

-If you want to put a quotation mark inside a string, you need to put a backslash before it: `"as Einstein said someday: \"no\"."`.
+If you want to insert a quotation mark inside a string, you need to insert a backslash before it: `"as Einstein said someday: \"no\"."`.

-Because backslash makes its following character escaped, to put an actual backslash in a string you got to put two of them, right next to each other: `"this is a backslash: \\"`.
+Because backslash makes its following character escaped, to insert an actual backslash in a string you got to insert two of them, right next to each other: `"this is a backslash: \\"`.

-To join two strings together simply put the `~` character between both of them.
+To join two strings together simply insert the `~` character between both of them.
 ```haskell
 greeting  <- "Hello"
 addressee <- "world"